cblanquera/mcp/docs/coding/Coding-Standards.md

 ## 6. Spaces Between Data Block

 A data block are non scalar data structure like arrays and objects.
-Data blocks should have a space in between the opening and closing where values are present.
+Data blocks must have a space in between the opening and closing where values are present.
 Consider the following examples.

 ```js
 //✅ Good